New Mexico Museum of Art

-The New Mexico Museum of Art is an art museum in Santa Fe governed by the state of New Mexico.
+The New Mexico Museum of Art is an art museum in Santa Fe governed by the state of New Mexico, United States.
 It is one of four state-run museums in Santa Fe that are part of the Museum of New Mexico.
-It is located at 107 West Palace Avenue, one block off the historic Santa Fe Plaza.
+It is located one block off the historic Santa Fe Plaza.
 It was given its current name in 2007, having previously been referred to as The Museum of Fine Arts.

 History

 The building was designed by architect Isaac Rapp and completed in 1917.
 It is an example of Pueblo Revival Style architecture, and one of Santa Fe's best-known representations of the synthesis of Native American and Spanish Colonial design styles.
 The façade was based on the mission churches of Acoma, San Felipe, Cochiti, Laguna, Santa Ana and Pecos.

+In September 2023, the museum opened Vladem Contemporary in the Railyard district as a dedicated venue for contemporary art.

 Collections

 The museum’s art collection includes over 20,000 paintings, photographs, sculptures, prints, drawings and mixed-media works.
 Notable artists in the collection include Ansel Adams, Gustave Baumann, Brian O'Connor, Georgia O'Keeffe, Fritz Scholder, T. C. Cannon, Bruce Nauman, Luis Jimenez, Maria Martinez, members of the Ashcan School, Los Cinco Pintores, Transcendental Painting Group, and the Taos Society of Artists.